SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 {{< /c8y-admon-info >}}

 {{< c8y-admon-info >}}
-When manually assigning the external IP, be advised that the Kubernetes API documentation has this to say on the subject:
+When manually assigning the external IP, see the following Kubernetes API documentation:

 *These IPs are not managed by Kubernetes.
 The user is responsible for ensuring that traffic arrives at a node with this IP.*
 {{< /c8y-admon-info >}}